Conquering the Demons—Let’s Talk about Ticks

 Not just because of Lyme disease, though the threat of Lyme and the recent justifiably hysterical news reports are definitely putting me on edge before I hit the trail in April.

 I know the Universe/God has a sense of humor and all, but the whole design of those little beasts makes me wonder what He was smoking when He dreamed up ticks and made them a thing.

 Not funny, God!

 Because I don’t scare easily, I’m a little late to the Ticks & Lyme 101 class.
-But I’ve been cramming for a few weeks, and here’s my strategy.
+But I’ve been cramming for a few weeks, and here’s my strategy for preventing against lyme disease.
 I’ll be interested in hearing yours in the comments below.

 Carry something in your pack so you can remove the tick without squeezing it’s disgusting little blood-filled body.
 The alcohol wipes are for disinfecting the site.
 Use your hand sanitizer if you touched the vile thing.

 Also, if you suspect it’s been on you more than 24 hours, you may want to trap it in duct tape and save it, not for a souvenir, but to have it tested for Lyme when you get to town.